What is Research Exchange?

 Program Guideline AY2019-2020

+Download and submit the application forms according to the Check List provided below.
 There are two types of application forms as below depending on duration of your stay.
-If you wish to stay in Japan more than 90days, please use application form 1, application form 2 for less than 90days of your stay in Japan.
+If your stay in Japan is more than 90days, please use application form 1, for less than 90 days, application form 2 for less than 90days of your stay in Japan.

 |Application Acceptance Period||